 We dive more into the details of each of these cover types, their pros, and their cons, in our article here, but here's a video highlighting the main points for each.

 Winterizing your pool properly can prolong the life of your pool, extend your investment, and save yourself hours of hard work come springtime.
 As with many things in this world, there's the hard way and then there's the easy way.

 The easy way mean going back up to the top of this article and cleaning your pool thoroughly.
 Then use E-Z Pool to winterize.
 This will save you time and headache playing pool chemist again.

 Learn how to freeze protect your pool here.
 Once that's done it's time to cover the pool!
-Now, a lot of folks thinks that it but there are certain things that you need to do throughout the winter season to ensure that all your hard efforts now aren't wasted.
+Now, a lot of folks think that it but there are certain things that you need to do throughout the winter season to ensure that all your hard efforts now aren't wasted.
 For starters keep your cover clean.
-This means remove debris and standing water often so the integrity of the cover isn't compromised.
-Then follow our mid-winter check up here.
+This means removing debris and standing water often so the integrity of the cover isn't compromised.
+Then follow our mid-winter check-up here.

-Last tip on this one, in case you're thinking about leaving your pool open for the winter (i.e. not covering it) read over this article for helpful tips and on doing this but making sure your pool is safe in the process.
+The last tip on this one, in case you're thinking about leaving your pool open for the winter (i.e. not covering it), read over this article for helpful tips on doing this but making sure your pool is safe in the process.